 8. Serve with roasted pumpkin seeds and bread.

 DID YOU KNOW?

-Pumpkins come in all kinds of sizes, shapes, and colours.
+Pumpkins come in all kinds of sizes, shapes, and colors.
 They can actually be orange, green, yellow, and striped.
 Some don’t even need to be peeled as their skin is edible.

-🥕🚜 Benefits of using seasonal and local produce include: reducing food waste, saving resources, improving food quality and healthy habits as well as boosting the local economy.
+🥕🚜 Benefits of using seasonal and local produce include: reducing food waste, saving resources, improving food quality and healthy habits as well and boosting the local economy.